-Liberation Tour 2016 – The Canadian Campaign in Italy
+Liberation Tour 2016 – The Italian Campaign

 It’s October 2016 and Alison, I and my sister Anne are headed to Italy to join a group of fellow Canadians on Liberation Tour 2016 which will retrace the route of the Canadian forces in Italy during WWII from Sicily to Venice.
 The tour has been organized by Liberation Tours, a small Canadian company that specializes in tours that focus almost exclusively on the Canadian role in WWI and WWII.
 In the spring of 2015 we joined Liberation Tours for a trip from Paris to Amsterdam that featured prominent sites from both wars including Juno Beach, Dieppe, Vimy Ridge, Beaumont Hamel and Passchendaele.
 It concluded in Holland with ceremonies marking the 70th anniversary of the liberation of that country by Canadian troops.
 The parade in Wageningen, where thousands of Dutch citizens of all ages came out to cheer the surviving Canadian vets, was a very fitting climax to that tour.

 Although to my sister Anne, it was meeting then Prime Minister Stephen Harper after the ceremony in Holten Canadian War Cemetery.

 During the trip to NW Europe we learned that Liberation Tours was planning a trip to Italy in 2016 and given our experience on the first trip we knew we had to go.